rockbruno/danger-SwiftInfo/README.md

 #### Dangerfile

-Call `swiftinfo.run` passing the path to your SwiftInfo binary. (inside `Pods` if using CocoaPods, or just `swiftinfo` if Homebrew was used)
+Call `swiftinfo.run` with the path to your SwiftInfo binary as an argument. (inside `Pods` if CocoaPods was used or just `swiftinfo` if Homebrew was used)

 ```ruby
 swiftinfo.run './Pods/SwiftInfo/bin/swiftinfo'